fenago/data-science/lab_guides/Lab_6.md

 temps_matrix = temps_ndarray.reshape(-1, 1)
 ```

-The code snippet makes use of the `.reshape()` method.
-The
-first parameter, `-1`, instructs the interpreter to keep the
-first dimension constant.
-The second parameter, `1`, instructs
-the interpreter to add a new dimension.
-This new dimension is the
-column.
 To see the new shape, use the following snippet:

 ```
 print(temps_matrix.shape)